This quick and easy chicken and mushroom stroganoff recipe can be whipped up in just 30 minutes, making it perfect for busy weeknights.

 - 2 tablespoon Thickening Granules or use a cornflour and water paste to thicken.

-- In a large pan fry the onion and garlic in a little olive oil until soft (about 4 minutes).
+- In a large frying pan or shallow casserole, fry the onion and garlic until soft (about 4 minutes).1 tablespoon Olive Oil, 1 Onion, 2 Garlic Cloves

-- Now its time to stir in the tomato puree, stock, smoked paprika, dried Italian herbs and mustard.
-Simmer for 10 minutes on a medium heat.
+- Add the tomato puree, chicken stock, smoked paprika, dried Italian herbs and mustard.
+Simmer for 10 minutes on a medium heat.1 tablespoon Tomato Puree, 300 ml Chicken Stock, 1 teaspoon Dijon Mustard, 1 tablespoon Smoked Paprika, 1 teaspoon Italian Herb Seasoning